RIRI-14/Instagram-Bot/README.md

 # Instagram-Bot
+Instagram-Bot

-An Instagram bot written in Python using Selenium on Google Chrome.
+An Instagram bot is written in Python using Selenium on Google Chrome.
 It is a basic bot and it will like the first post displayed on your login page and save the post.

 Table of Contents

-->Getting Started
-->Prerequisites
-->Instructions
-->File Structure
-->Demo
-->Contributing
-->Creator / Maintainer
+->Getting Started ->Prerequisites ->Instructions ->Structure of the Project ->Demos And Screenshots ->Creator / Maintainer ->Additional Information
-->Additional Information
-->Getting Started

-###Please be aware of Instagram's daily limits for likes and comments to avoid getting your account banned.
+##Please be aware of Instagram's daily limits for likes and comments to avoid getting your account banned.

 Prerequisites

-++Python 3
+++Python Version - 3 or higher

+++Anaconda/Spyder - Interpreter And IDE to ensure smooth working of the program

-++Pip - a python package manager
+++Pip - A python package manager in the Anaconda Command Prompt

-++Download this file, open a command prompt and navigate to the folder containing the get-pip.py installer, and run python get-pip.py to install
+++Download the file, open the command prompt and navigate to the folder containing the get-pip.py installer, and run python get-pip.py to install

-++Run pip --version to check if it has installed correctly
+++Run pip --version to check if it has been installed correctly

 ++ChromeDriver - a WebDriver for Chrome